Civic Square Building, room 484

 - Lahr, Michael L. and Ling Yang.
 (2011) “Comparing Input-Output Tables of Different Economies: A New Application for Decomposition Techniques?” presented at the 50th Annual Meetings of the Southern Regional Science Association, New Orleans, LA.
 March 25.

 - Noland, Robert S., Stephanie DiPetrillo, and Michael L. Lahr.
-(2012) "Residential Property Values and the New Jersey Transit Village Program," submitted to the Transportation Research Record.
+(2012) "Residential Property Values and the New Jersey Transit Village Program," Transportation Research Record, 2276, 78–98.

-- Kim, Kyeongsu and Michael L. Lahr.
-2012.
-"The Impact of Hudson-Bergen Light Rail on Property Value Change," revising for Papers in Regional Science.
+- Kim, Kyeongsu and Michael L. Lahr (2013) "The Impact of Hudson-Bergen Light Rail on Property Value Change," Papers in Regional Science (forthcoming).

 - Yang, Ling and Michael L. Lahr.
 2010.
 "Sources of Chinese Labor Productivity Growth: A Structural Decomposition Analysis, 1987-2005," China Economic Review, 21, 557–570.